-APPENDIX: Explanation of Symbols
+APPENDIX 2 - Explanation of Symbols

-Symbols are used in the following manner: Progress Green Objective Indicates that the objective is on course to be achieved within the appropriate timeframe.
-Performance Indicator Indicates that the annual target is on course to be achieved.
-Amber ?
-Indicates that it is uncertain or too early to say at this stage, whether the milestone/objective will be achieved within the appropriate timeframe.
-Indicates that it is uncertain or too early to say at this stage whether the annual target is on course to be achieved.
-Red 🗴 Indicates that it is highly likely or certain that the objective will not be achieved within the appropriate timeframe.
-Indicates that the target will not be achieved unless there is an intervention or remedial action taken.
-Direction of Trav vel Indicator Where possible p the following con identify a direction of travel using Green Indicates that performance is better as compared to the same period last year.
-Amber 📛 Indicates that performance is the same as compared to the same period last year.
-Red Indicates that performance is worse as compared to the same period last year.
-N/A Indicates that the measure ca period last year. annot be compared to the same
+Symbols are used in the following manner: Progress Objective Performance Indicator Indicates that the objective Indicates that the annual target is Green on course to be achieved. on course to be is achieved within the appropriate timeframe.
+Amber Indicates that Indicates that it is uncertain or too it is ? early to say at this stage whether uncertain or too early to the annual target is on course to say at this stage, whether the milestone/objective will be achieved. be achieved within the appropriate timeframe.
+Red Indicates that it is highly Indicates that the target will not × be achieved unless there is an likely or certain that the intervention or remedial action objective will be not achieved within the taken. appropriate timeframe.
+Direction of Travel Indicator Where possible performance measures will also identify a direction of travel using the following convention Indicates that performance is better as compared to the same Green period last year.
+Indicates that performance is the same as compared to the Amber same period last year.
+Indicates that performance is worse as compared to the same Red period last year.

+Indicates that the measure cannot be compared to the same period last year.